-See which stocks are posting big moves after the bell on Wednesday. » Read More
+See which stocks are posting big moves after the bell on Thursday. » Read More

 The "Fast Money" traders share their first moves for the market open.

 Morgan Stanley says the gaming performance of Nvidia's latest graphics cards is below its expectations.

 The "biggest vulnerability" for the financial system is the threat of cyberattacks, J.P.
 Morgan's Jamie Dimon said on Thursday.